People Living in Conservancies

 Khomas no conservancies no communal areas no conservancies no communal areas

 A national population census is usually conducted every 10 years in Namibia.
-The last census was in 2011.
-The figures in the table represent an estimate for 2021.
+The last census was in September 2023 (results are currently being compiled) and, prior to that, in 2011.
+The figures in the table represent an estimate for 2022.